 Field-hunting tip

-Look in metamorphic pelitic schists country — that is the host setting where ganterite typically forms.
+Look in metamorphic pelitic schists country, the host setting where ganterite typically forms.
 If you start seeing quartz, kyanite, staurolite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.